Present Tense vs Progressive Tense

 Try this grammar game to see if you understood the difference: Present Tense vs. Progressive Tense

 See our notes about the Present vs Progressive vs Past Tense.

-If you found this information about the Present Tense vs the Progressive Tense useful, share it with others:
+If you found this grammar guide about the Present Tense vs. Progressive Tense useful, let others know about it: